 You’re not alone

-It is natural to think you are alone when you are diagnosed with PNH, because it is a rare disease.
+It is natural to feel like you are alone when you are diagnosed with PNH because it is a rare disease.
 With OneSource™, you’ll have a whole team behind you.
-Connect with an experienced Alexion Case Manager with advanced knowledge in PNH and health insurance, as well as information on funding and community resources.
+Connect with an experienced Alexion Patient Liaison with advanced knowledge in PNH and health insurance, as well as information on funding and community resources.

 LEARN ABOUT ONESOURCEGo ahead,